Skip to main content

 }

-Note that, if author was required, we would not have to explicitly pass author: {}; we'd only pass author to newTestInstance if:
+Note that, typically, we would not have to add author: {} to newBook.ts, it's only necessary if:

 • We want all Books' authors to themselves have some specific defaults, like author: { age: 30 },